xanhtool/SnapCss/README.md

 > why my Console in Chrome browser keep yelling Error:
 `GET http://localhost:1995/socket.io/?EIO=3&transport=polling&t=MmnbD6d net::ERR_CONNECTION_REFUSED` ???

 - answer: Because you not open VSCode editor.
-You just open it and it will shutup or disable Snap Style chrome plugin.
+You just open it and it will shut up or disable Snap Style chrome plugin.
+- Still notworking if have @import() or ::ng-deep
 ## Release Notes

 <!-- Users appreciate release notes as you update your extension. -->
-## [0.0.6] - 2017-08-14
+## [0.0.8] - 2019-08-15
 ### Fixed
 - project error crash 3:
-CHANGED: using node-sass instead of sass.js, that can improve performance and avoid extension conflict error
+CHANGED: change from sass.js to PostCss.
+Start working normally

 ## Feature Implement Process